Grzafnan/Gallery/README.md

 **Gallery Layout:**

 - Implemented a grid layout for the image gallery.
-- The gallery displays images, with one feature image larger than the others.
+- One image is featured and displayed larger than the others.

-  Sorting:
+### Sorting

-- Enabled reordering functionality to rearrange the order of images in the gallery.
+- Enabled reordering functionality for customizing image order.
-- Implemented intuitive drag-and-drop functionality for reordering.
+- Intuitive drag-and-drop functionality for easy sorting.

-**Deleting Multiple Images:**
+### Deleting Multiple Images

-- Users can select multiple images and delete them.
+- Users can select and delete multiple images.
 - Clear visual indication of selected images for a user-friendly experience.

-  Setting Feature Image:
+### Setting Feature Image

 - Users can set a feature image through sorting.
-- The first image (from LTR) is considered the featured image.
+- The first image (from left to right) is considered the featured image.
 - The feature image is visually distinct from other images.

-## User Experience:
+## User Experience

 - Ensured a smooth and responsive user experience.
 - Implemented transitions and animations for a polished look and feel.